Ergus/ExtraeWin/Readme.md

 The profiler generates one binary trace file per thread.
 For more details about the file format see `Parser.cpp`.

-For the example provided in `main.cpp` the Paraver trace looks like:
+For the example provided in `tests/tests_profiler.cpp` the Paraver trace looks like:

 ![ParaverTrace](images/Trace.png)